5Can’t I just rely on my credit card travel insurance?

 Limited coverage, lower limits and higher deductibles

 Credit card travel insurance also tends to come with limited coverage amounts.
 For instance, medical expenses can be capped and this maximum is easily reached in case of major issues.
-Deductibles may be higher as well.
+Deductibles (excess) may be higher as well.

 Read the fine print and watch out for exclusions limiting your coverage.
 Oh, and make sure your credit card doesn’t expire during your trip because it could affect your travel insurance!